atlassian-forks/opentelemetry-collector-contrib/processor/spanmetricsprocessor/README.md

 - `resource_attributes_cache_size`: the max number of items in the `resource_key_to_dimensions_cache`.
 If not provided, will use default value size `1000`.

+- `inherit_instrumentation_library_name`: defines whether the metrics generated from spans should inherit the same instrumentation library name as the span.
+If not provided, will use default value of `false` which will define the instrumentation library name as `spanmetricsprocessor` on metrics.

 ## Examples

 The following is a simple example usage of the spanmetrics processor.